-The Rolling Waves Blanket is a free crochet pattern featuring the rolling waves stitch.
+The Easy Rolling Waves Crochet Blanket is a free crochet pattern featuring the rolling waves stitch.
 A video tutorial to learn how to crochet this easy stitch is included as well.

 It seems to be the time of the year when babies are born and weddings are held.
-So if you need a gift, why not give the gift of a handmade blanket?
+So if you need a gift, why not give the gift of a handmade crochet blanket?

-This blanket actually works up quickly and provides an amazing eye-catching effect.
-The gradient colors are the most amazing feature of the Rolling Waves Blanket.
+This Rolling Waves Crochet Blanket pattern actually works up quickly and provides an amazing eye-catching effect.
+The gradient colors are the most amazing feature of the Rolling Waves Crochet Blanket.

-This blanket is a lap size blanket that can easily be altered in size.
+This crochet blanket is a lap size blanket that can easily be altered in size.
 It can be made larger or smaller.
-The pattern really is easily adjustable to fit your needs.
+The free pattern really is easily adjustable to fit your needs.

-And to make it even more amazing, it comes with a photo and video tutorial for the Rolling Waves stitch.
-Which is a stitch pattern using only basic crochet stitches.
+To make it even more amazing, the free pattern comes with a photo and video tutorial for the Rolling Waves stitch.
+Which is an easy stitch pattern using only basic crochet stitches.

-The blanket was made with just worsted weighted yarn.
+The Rolling Waves Crochet Blanket is made with just worsted weighted yarn.
 Not all the yarn colors are from the same yarn company, but that really doesn’t matter.
-I focused more on the colors and weight of the yarn, then where the yarn was made.
+I focused more on the colors and weight of the yarn than where the yarn was made.

 More Crochet Blanket Pattern Inspirations for free:

 So let me now give you the list of supplies you need in order to make this beautiful Rolling Waves Blanket.

 How to crochet the Rolling Waves Blanket